Deanfost/journal/README.md

 # journal
 A simple journalling REST API.
+The use of several concurrent devices with a single user account is not officially supported, and will lead to a poor user experience.

 ## API Docs
 This server hosts API docs, courtesy of Swagger UI and Swagger-JSDoc.
 To access the documentation, start the server and go to [localhost:5050/docs](http://localhost:5050/docs).